Juicy Baked Chicken Breast

 Tips for chicken breast in the oven

-• Line pan or baking sheet with foil or parchment paper for easy cleanup.
+- Line the pan or baking sheet with foil or parchment paper for easy cleanup.

-• Change baking time according to the thickness of chicken breasts.
+- Change the baking time according to the thickness of the chicken breasts.
 See the section below for tips on this.

-• Let cooked chicken rest at room after baking 3-5 minutes to hold in more juices.
+- Let cooked chicken rest at room after baking for 3-5 minutes to hold in more juices.

 How to bake chicken breast